-Bangladeshi cuisine is defined by complex spice mixes and bold and spicy flavors.
-It is quite similar to Indian cuisine, more like the distinct cuisine of Bengal, but with an extra pop of flavor and some very distinct spice mixes and blends.
+Complex spice mixes and bold and spicy flavours define Bangladeshi cuisine.
+It is similar to Indian cuisine, more like the distinct cuisine of Bengal, but with an extra pop of flavour and some very distinct spice mixes and blends.
 This dish highlights the cuisine of a nation and a culture.

 This is a rich and bold curry.
-This dish is slow cooked, with all ground spices, the spices come together through the slow cooking process (no pressure cooker please), and merge into an amazing flavor.
-While I was cooking this curry, the house was filled with this amazing aroma, but the time the curry had finished cooking, everyone could not wait to dig in, this is the sign of a great dish.
+It is slow-cooked with all ground spices.
+The spices come together through the slow cooking process (no pressure cooker, please) and merge into a fantastic flavour.
+While I was cooking this curry, the house was filled with a wonderful aroma.
+Everyone could not wait to dig in when the curry was finished cooking.
+This is the sign of a great dish.

-The spices explode on your palate and the wonderful onion gravy is loaded with flavors.
-The color is a beautiful deep red from all the chilies, this also means that it is a spicy curry.
-The magic to this dish is the special Bangladeshi garam masala, please do not try and substitute the Indian garam masala, you will miss out of the authentic flavors that are so perfect.
-You can serve it with a naan bread or rice.
+The spices explode on your palate, and the excellent onion gravy is loaded with flavours.
+The colour is a beautiful deep red from all the chillies, which also means that it is a spicy curry.
+The magic of this dish is the special Bangladeshi garam masala.
+Please do not try to substitute the Indian garam masala; you will miss out on the authentic flavours that are so perfect.
+You can serve it with naan bread or rice.

-This is a wonderful cookbook on Bangladesh cuisine, filled with authentic recipes.
-The cuisine is very similar to Indian cuisine, but the dishes do have their specific nuances and flavors.
-I have just begun to cook from here and learn about the flavors, and you will see me cook from this book again, soon.
-I recommend this cookbook fro those who want to experiment with and learn from this cuisine.
+This is an excellent cookbook on Bangladeshi cuisine, filled with authentic recipes.
+The cuisine is very similar to Indian cuisine but has specific nuances and flavours.
+I have just begun to cook from this book and learn about the flavours, and you will see me cook from it again soon.
+I recommend this cookbook for those who want to experiment with and learn from this cuisine.

 For more recipes from this beautiful cookbook, click here.